trallard/airflow-tutorial/source/setup.rst

 and change your working directory to this newly created one ``cd airflow-tutorial``.

-Once then make a copy of this `Pipfile` and install via ``pipenv install``.
+Once then make a copy of this `Pipfile <https://raw.githubusercontent.com/trallard/airflow-tutorial/master/Pipfile>`_ in your new directory and install via ``pipenv install``.
 This will install the dependencies you need.
 This might take a while so you can make yourself a brew in the meantime.

 Once all the dependencies are installed you can run ``pipenv shell`` which will start a session with the correct virtual environment activated.
-To exit the shell session use ``exit``.
+To exit the shell session using ``exit``.

 virtualenv
 -----------